ju-nmd2022/creative-coding-final-project-insideout/README.md

-!!
-Notes from Klara
+# Title

+description

+Setup in loval env

+1. Install yarn and nvm
+2. Change react version to 16 - use command: nvm use 16
-Install yarn on your laptop - npm install --global yarn Type npm install
+3. Install dependencies.
+Use: npm install
-When you try to run the code using yarn start, there can be some problems with your npm version.
-Use then - nvm install 16 and nvm use 16
-Ensure first that you have nvm installed
-Then type - yarn start
+4. Run: yarn start
-You can see some warning and vulnerabilities in the terminal, as long as the code works don't worry about them.
-The code has 4 years and many packages are deprecated
+5. Further instructions are provided by the author of the base code (hand pose detection author)

 ---> Here are instructions from the author